munafaith/Alx_DjangoLearnLab/django_blog/README.md

 * **Delete:** Users can only delete their own comments.
 The "Delete" link will appear next to their comments.

 Permissions are enforced to ensure users can only modify their own content.

+## Advanced Features

+### Tagging System

+* **Functionality:** Posts can be categorized using tags.
+A post can have multiple tags, and a tag can be associated with multiple posts.
+* **Usage:** When creating or editing a post, tags can be added as a comma-separated list in the "Tags" input field.
+Clicking on a tag on the post detail page will show all other posts with that same tag.

+### Search Functionality

+* **Functionality:** A search bar is available in the navigation to search for posts.
+* **Usage:** Users can enter keywords into the search bar.
+The system will search for matches in both the title and the content of all posts and display the results on a dedicated search results page.